Aventyret/herokus-pocus-plugin/README.md

 ## Installtion

-Make sure that you have installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) package.
+Make sure that you have installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) package and that you have logged.
+After that, install the Herokus Pocus plugin:

 ```